MultiSafepay/magewire-checkout/README.md

 # MultiSafepay module for the MageWire Checkout

 This is the module of our MageWire Checkout integration.
+The module is currently in beta.
+Please use with caution.

 Before you get started with MultiSafepay and MageWire Checkout, please read and follow our [installation & configuration manual](https://docs.multisafepay.com/integrations/plugins/magento2/) first.